Table of contents

 The first project management tool was actually created in 1917 by Henry Gantt.
 It was a scheduling diagram called the Gantt chart (very creative for the early 20th century) and helped build the Hoover Dam.

-This dam helped build the cities of Las Vegas, Phoenix, and of course Los Angeles, so thank you, Gantt.
+This dam helped build the cities of Las Vegas, Phoenix, and, of course, Los Angeles, so thank you, Gantt.

 Since the rise of mobile and cloud apps in 2021, project management software has become an integral part of most organizations.
 It essential is where all processes are tracked, progress and milestones are shown, and where work is submitted.